 Occupation: Healthcare Administration and part-time Hospitality

 In spite of all of her various endeavours and passions, Christina’s primary career aspiration has always been to become a board-certified Dermatologist.
 Christina had quite an early exposure to the field of dermatology, as she began to struggle with her skin very early on in life.
 This eventually led to her keen interest in all abnormalities of the largest organ of the body, the skin.
-Throughout her career, she has hopes of exploring different areas of research including skin cancer, incidences of skin cancer in minority & marginalized populations as well as climate change and how it may affect our health in the future on the surface level.
-Although she is graduated, Christina is currently taking the time to prepare for her MCAT exam, work in a healthcare setting and gain valuable patient experience, and is also working on a research study focused on lung cancer screening with a team from Women’s College Hospital and UofT.
-When her head isn’t tucked away in the books or working, you can either find Christina at the gym weight training, rollerblading along Toronto’s gorgeous lakeshore, or somewhere comfy editing YouTube videos for her channel.
-Christina prides herself on presenting to the world a well-rounded and wholesome version of herself and hopes to inspire others by being an exemplary role model for women everywhere.
+Throughout her career she has hopes of exploring different area’s of research including skin cancer, incidences of skin cancer in minority & marginalized populations as well as climate change and how it may affect our health in the future on the surface level.
+Although she is graduated, Christina is currently taking the time to prepare for her MCAT exam, work in a healthcare setting and gain valuable patient experience, and is also working as a co-investigator on a research study focused on lung cancer screening with a team from Women’s College Hospital and UofT.
+Working at Women’s for the past 2 years has also exposed her to the inequities that women-especially minority women face in today’s healthcare system.
+She hopes to use her platform to bring more light to this issue, and advocate for equal access to care for all.
+When her head isn’t tucked away in the books or working, you can either find Christina at the gym weight training, rollerblading along Toronto’s gorgeous lakeshore or somewhere comfy editing YouTube videos for her channel.
+Christina prides herself on presenting to the world a well-rounded and wholesome version of herself, and hopes to inspire others by being an exemplary role model for women everywhere.

 What are your interests and what do you enjoy doing the most?